AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 ### Aggregate

 An aggregate is a collection of objects that should act as a single unit.
-For example a purchase order aggregate could contain a Purchase Order Entity, an Address value object, a person entity, and line item objects.
+For example a purchase order aggregate could contain a purchase Order Entity, an address value object, a person entity, and line item objects.

 Enforcing the *invariants*(a term DDD proponents like to use) otherwise known as business rules is the job of the aggregates.
 This is because aggregates are groups of objects that